galatolofederico/cidl2324/README.md

 ## Lectures 🎓

 1. [Lecture 1](./Lecture%201/): Brief introduction to Stochastic Gradient Descent (SGD) and deep dive into the fundamentals of computational graphs, covering both Forward Mode and Reverse Mode Differentiation.
+2. [Lecture 2](./Lecture%202/): Deep dive into Tensor Algebra and PyTorch: from understanding tensor operations to mastering PyTorch datasets, dataloaders, modules, and training.

 ## Contribution Guidelines 🤝